DD2480-Group17/assignment3/README.md

 * `mergeFrom(NetData.ServerInfoMessage)` This function is used by Protocol message builders to merge two messages with each other.
 The reason for high CC is multiple is statements.
 However, there is a lot of code duplication which could be refactored.
 * `buildPartial()` The purpose of this function is to change the values for the bit fields "to" and "from", and to set the different parts of the ServerInfoMessage.
 The reason for such high CC is that there are a lot of different parts of the ServerInfoMessage that needs to be set, and to do that they have constructed several if-statements that need to be checked before they return the ServerInfoMessage.
 * `ìsInitialized()` The purpose of the method is to check that all components in the class is initialized.
 If all components and modules are initialized, the method returns true.
 Otherwise, the method returns false.
 There are a couple of if-statements in the method that contribute to the high CC.
 The if-statements could have been split up into different methods (because they are checking different initialization) to decrease the CC.
+* `normalForPlaneClosestToOrigin() ` The purpose of this function is return the normal of the plane that is closest to the input point.
+The planes tested are specified as min and max, where the normal can be returned in x, y and z direction.
+The function can return several normals if the user is interested in more then one plane

 ##### If your programming language uses exceptions: Are they taken into account by the tool?
 If you think of an exception as another possible branch (to the catch block or the end of the function), how is the CC affected?
 * `clear()` As per Jacoco's documentation, "Note that as JaCoCo does not consider exception handling as branches try/catch blocks will also not increase complexity" is said under cyclomatic complexity.
 If exceptions are considered as branches, the cyclomatic complexity calculated will increase in general.
 However, in the NetData.NetMessage.Builder.clear(), there are no exceptions thrown.
 Therefore, the cyclomatic complexity will be the same regardless of whether exceptions are considered as branches or not.